nnoel2626/e15/independent-study/README.md

         "composer dump-autoload"
 ```

-### Using the package in the Host Project
+### Configure the package in the "host" Project

-+ To configure the contact-form package locally, we need to create several services: need a migration file,  a route for the contact-form,  a view file, a model, a controller, and finally,  a mailable class.
++ To configure the contact-form package locally, we need to create the following items: need a migration file,  a route for the contact-form,  a view file, a model, a controller, and finally a mailable class.
 So we need to replicate the same folder structure of the "host" project.
 In the ContactFormServiceProvider.php file, there two methods: a boot method and a register method.
-You need to configure the boot method by providing the different directories path for these services to work.
+You need to configure the boot method by providing the different directories path for these files to work.

 ### * Route